artemchernii/git-commands-cheat-sheet/README.md

 ## **_REFLOG:_**

 ### What is reflog?
-Reflog basically show of logs deleted and not
+Reflogs track when Git refs were updated in the local repository.
+Reflog basically show all local activities.

 ```
 $ git reflog